-10 (Mistakes) Killing Your Keto Diet Plan
+10 (Mistakes) Killing Your Ketogenic Diet Plan

 Whether I’m coaching clients, getting emails from website visitors to Facebook, Instagram and twitter messages.
 I always get the question: Why am I not keto adapting?

-Simply put… Your Ketogenic Diet Plan is Wrong!
+Simply put… Your Keto Diet is Wrong!

 There are so many reasons why the majority of people struggle with trying to adapt on a ketogenic diet plan.
 I could write an entire book on this subject because there are so many factors involved with Keto adaptation.